Our knowledge of orthopaedics. Your best health.

 Degenerative Spondylolisthesis

 Patients with degenerative spondylolisthesis will often develop leg and/or lower back pain when slippage of the vertebrae begins to put pressure on the spinal nerves.
-The most common symptoms in the legs include a feeling of diffuse weakness associated with prolonged standing or walking.
+The most common symptom in the legs is a feeling of widespread weakness when you stand or walk for a long time.

 Isthmic Spondylolisthesis